 Curtains take up a large amount of visual space and will have a huge impact on the look of your room.
 To select the right color, ask for a swatch of the fabrics you're considering.
 Bring them into the room you're decorating, and hold them up against sofas, pillows, and walls.
 If you like, tape swatches to the wall and live with it for a while before making a final decision.

-- Don't skimp on size; curtains should always be at least double the width of the window, even if they're going to be drawn most of the time.
+Curtains should always be at least double the width of the window, even if they're going to be drawn most of the time.
 It's also vital that they be long enough.
 For a rich and elegant look they can puddle on the floor, and for a more streamlined and clean look, they can skim the floor.
 Short curtains should brush the window sill.
 If you're buying store-bought panels (as opposed to having them custom made) it's better to buy them too long and then have them hemmed.

-- Don't forget the hardware.
 Curtain rods and finials should "match" the fabric.
 Heavier drapes such as velvets should be on large and somewhat decorative rods while light silks and sheers can sit on light-weight and more dainty rods.
-That said, they should also "match" the rest of the room.
+That said, hardware should also match the rest of the room.
 Make sure they connect to something in the room.
 For instance, if you've got Lucite lamps or chairs, a Lucite drapery rod might be in order.

 Cotton is versatile and easy to clean; velvet is luxurious and private but can be a bit heavy for some rooms; sheers are light and graceful but don't offer much in the way of privacy, and wool is heavy but strong enough to hold embellishments like tassels and fringe.

 It may seem like a small thing, but finials at the end of your curtain rod can provide the perfect finishing touch.
 Remember, a great room is all about the details.

 Once you've decided on the color, length, fabric, and style of the curtains you want, look online or in person at different outlets and stores.
 You may find that you can save money by buying from discounters or outlets.